 “How does he reveal the Lord’s will to you?
 How does he get the word out?”

 I spoke of General Conference and of the messages delivered every six months by the Lord’s mouthpiece.
 She was excited, as she should have been.
 She seemed to be golden in the brightest sense of the word.
 So was I. Speaking of his conference talks reminded me of something else.

 “Not only that,” I continued.
-“Every month President McKay writes the editorial in the Improvement Era.
-Every month we get a written message from the prophet of God.
+“Every month President McKay writes an editorial in the Improvement Era, our church magazine.
+Every month we get a written message from the prophet of God."

 She could hardly sit still.
 But she had one more question for me.
 I was ready.
-I had been a missionary for nineteen months and knew that I could answer any question about prophets that an investigator could ask . . . any question, that is, except this one.
-Her eyes bright with anticipation, she asked, “What did he say last month.”
+I had been a missionary for 19 months and knew that I could answer any question about prophets that an investigator could ask . . . any question, that is, except this one.
+Her eyes bright with anticipation, she asked, “What did he say last month?”

 I am ashamed to report that I had never read a single editorial from President McKay in my life!

 Perhaps many of us need to listen and follow more attentively.
 I asked a Gospel Doctrine class in the middle of April several years ago to mention new things that they were doing because President Hinckley had asked Church members to do them during the most recent General Conference.
 I had gone through his talks carefully and made a list of 35 activities President Hinckley had encouraged.
 In my class of 50 students, only one class member mentioned one thing that had changed in his life.